GrinGraz/flagboard-ios/README.md

 let mapOfFlags: [String:Any] = [:]
 Flagboard.loadFlags(mapOfFlags, .keep)
 ```
+When the `.keep` strategy is on, the state of the feature flags will persist after restarting the app.
+If the `.replace` strategy is selected, the feature flags persist in memory during the app session; this is the correct strategy to sync the feature flags with your remote.

 Afterward, the feature flags can be retrieved in your app with functions by value type.